bioinfo-core-BGU/neatseq-flow/docs/source/Example_WF.rst

 **Author:** Liron Levin

+This tutorial is for users wishing to use NeatSeq-Flow through the Linux command line.

-This tutorial describes how to create and execute the workflow described in the **NeatSeq-Flow** manuscript (`Article on BioRXiv <https://www.biorxiv.org/content/early/2018/12/18/173005>`_).
+It describes how to create and execute the workflow described in the **NeatSeq-Flow** manuscript (`Article on BioRXiv <https://www.biorxiv.org/content/early/2018/12/18/173005>`_).

 .. contents:: Page Contents: